cgivre/oreilly-sec-2017/README.md

 # Data Analysis and Machine Learning for Cybersecurity - O'Reilly Security Conference 2017
-Welcome to tData Analysis and Machine Learning for Cybersecurity at O'Reilly Security Conference.
+Welcome to Data Analysis and Machine Learning for Cybersecurity at O'Reilly Security Conference.
 This repository contains all the files which you will need for the class.

 ## Course Environment
 For this class, we will be using the Griffon Data Science Environment which is available here: https://github.com/gtkcyber/griffon-vm.
 This is a very large file, so please download this ahead of time.